percona/cloud-tools/doc/Configuration.rst

 To configure how query data is collected, click **Query Analytics** for a specific MySQL instance.
-Query data is used by :doc:`QueryAnalytics`.
+Query data is used by :term:`Query Analytics`.

 By default, query data is reported every minute.
 You can change the reporting period if necessary.

 There are two methods for collecting data:

-* *Slow query log* is the default source of query data.
+* :term:`Slow query log <slow query log>` is the default source of query data.
-* *Performance Schema* is a faster and more efficient alternative for busy servers.
+* :term:`Performance Schema` is a faster and more efficient alternative for busy servers.

 .. note:: For more information about the advantages and disadvantages